benphelps/homepage-docs/src/pages/en/widgets/resources.md

 The disk path is the path reported by `df` (Mounted On), or the mount point of the disk.

-The cpu and memory resource information are the container's usage while [glances](/en/widgets/glances) displays the host machine's usage.
+The cpu and memory resource information are the container's usage while [glances](/en/widgets/glances) displays statistics for the host machine on which it is installed.

 **Any disk you wish to access must be mounted to your container as a volume.**